KDDConference-ESMDay/KDD2023ESMDay/README.md

-# KDD2023ESMDay
-KDD 2023 Entertainment, Sports and Media Day
+Welcome to KDD 2023 Entertainment, Sports and Media Day